WentworthJ/DEV209Project/README.md

 Known limitations or bugs
-The Netlify version is not currently using the css code.
-Reviews are only visible to the user that created them.
+The information is saved, but the site returns to the home page on refresh.